mo7amed7assan1911/SQL_Music_Store_Queries/README.md

 # SQL Music Store Queries

 🎵 Welcome to the SQL Music Store Queries repository!
-Here, we dive into the fascinating world of data analysis and SQL queries on the Digital Music Store Database [Chinook Database](https://github.com/lerocha/chinook-database).
+Here, we dive into the fascinating world of data analysis and SQL queries on the Digital Music Store [Chinook Database](https://github.com/lerocha/chinook-database).
 Let's explore the database schema and the intriguing questions we'll answer.

 ## 📋 Database Schema